-Some items, usually feature films and language teaching materials, appear in our catalog (NuCat) with a "Restricted use reserve" location.
-These titles are available for in-library use only by current NU students; faculty may take these materials out of the library for classroom showings.
+Some items, usually feature films and language teaching materials, appear in our catalog with a "Restricted use reserve" location.
+These titles may be borrowed to use in the library only by current NU students; faculty may take these materials out of the library for classroom showings.

 Scheduling Materials in Advance

-Faculty may walk in during open hours to pick up materials for classroom use.
+Faculty may walk in during regular service hours to pick up materials for classroom use.
 However, we recommend scheduling of media materials at least 24 hours in advance to ensure they are available when you need them.

 Members of BLC libraries may use and borrow non-reserve, non-restricted media materials on-site with a valid BLC card.
 Please call in advance to check availability and make arrangements for your visit.

 For advice on where to start your media research, try our Art and Design Subject Guides.